 This one takes a bit of practice and self-awareness.
 Most of our thoughts are not ours.
 At birth, we are born into a tribe whose very beliefs, values, fears and judgments are passed onto us.
 In addition, our thoughts are influenced daily by media, politicians, and anything that makes its way into our mind.
 Without constant self-inquiry and inner house cleaning, other people are essentially telling us how to live our lives.

-So for now, as I continue to live in a city that never sleeps – my home for the past 22 years, I am making a pledge to allow and embrace every moment knowing that this is why I am here – to call forth my Being so I may embrace the Present.
+So for now, as I continue to live in a city that never sleeps – my home for the past many years, I am making a pledge to allow and embrace every moment knowing that this is why I am here – to embrace the Present.

 Will you make the same pledge, wherever you are?